Palo (religion)

 Palo developed among Afro-Cuban communities following the Atlantic slave trade of the 16th to 19th centuries.
-It formed through the blending of the traditional religions brought to Cuba by enslaved Bakongo people from Central Africa with ideas from Roman Catholicism, the only religion legally permitted on the island by the Spanish colonial government.
-The minkisi, spirit vessels that were key to various Kongolese healing societies, provided the basis for the nganga of Palo.
-The religion took its distinct form around the late 19th or early 20th century, about the same time that Yoruba religious traditions merged with Roman Catholic and Spiritist ideas in Cuba to produce Santería.
-After the Cuban War of Independence resulted in an independent republic in 1898, its new constitution enshrined freedom of religion.
-Palo nevertheless remained marginalized by Cuba's Roman Catholic, Euro-Cuban establishment, which typically viewed it as brujería (witchcraft), an identity that many Palo practitioners have since embraced.
+It emerged largely from the traditional religions brought to Cuba by enslaved Bakongo people from Central Africa, but also incorporated ideas from Catholicism, the only religion legally permitted on the island by the Spanish colonial government.
+The minkisi, spirit-vessels that were key to various Bakongo healing societies, provided the basis for the nganga of Palo.
+The religion took its distinct form around the late 19th or early 20th century, about the same time that Yoruba religious traditions merged with Catholic and Spiritist ideas in Cuba to produce Santería.
+After the Cuban War of Independence resulted in an independent republic in 1898, the country's new constitution enshrined freedom of religion.
+Palo nevertheless remained marginalized by Cuba's Catholic, Euro-Cuban establishment, which typically viewed it as brujería (witchcraft), an identity that many Palo practitioners have since embraced.
 In the 1960s, growing emigration following the Cuban Revolution spread Palo abroad.

 Palo is divided into multiple traditions or ramas, including Mayombe, Monte, Briyumba, and Kimbisa, each with their own approaches to the religion.
-Many practitioners also identify as Roman Catholics and practice additional Afro-Cuban traditions such as Santería.
-Palo is most heavily practiced in eastern Cuba although is found throughout the island and has spread abroad, including in other parts of the Americas such as Venezuela, Mexico, and the United States.
-In many of these countries, Palo practitioners have clashed with law enforcement for engaging in grave robbery to procure human bones for their nganga.
+Many practitioners also identify as Catholics and practice additional Afro-Cuban traditions such as Santería or Abakuá.
+Palo is most heavily practiced in eastern Cuba although it is found throughout the island and abroad, including in other parts of the Americas such as Venezuela, Mexico, and the United States.
+In many of these countries, Palo practitioners have faced problems with law enforcement for engaging in grave robbery to procure human bones for their nganga.

 Definitions

 Palo is an Afro-Cuban religion, and more broadly an Afro-American religion.
-Its name derives from palo, a Spanish term for sticks, referencing the important role that these items play in the religion's practices.
+Its name derives from palo, a Spanish term for stick, referencing the important role that such items play in the religion's practices.
 Another term for the religion is La Regla de Congo ("Kongo Rule" or "Law of Kongo") or Regla Congo, a reference to its origins among the traditional Kongo religion of Central Africa's Bakongo people.
 Palo is also sometimes referred to as brujería (witchcraft), both by outsiders and by some practitioners themselves.